Updated July 3, 2022

 The expectation from the church was to use me as a valuable living witness to the early days.
-However, they wanted to get me to speak in front of the believers only within certain parameters (such as the difficult time when Sun Myung Moon travelled south from the [Heungnam] prison).
-But I also had a secret reason to agree.
-I wanted to know the fate of a large number of believers after I had left – the ones who had shared joys and sorrows in the Unification Church with me.
+However, they wanted to get me to speak in front of the believers only within certain parameters (such as recounting the difficult time when Sun Myung Moon travelled south from [Heungnam] prison).
+However, I also had a secret purpose to agree.
+It was to find out what had happened, after I left, to a large number of members – the ones who had shared joys and sorrows in the Unification Church with me.
 What I discovered were the tragedies which I have described in this book.

 Those women who followed Moon, believing that they would be happy if they believed in the principle and Moon, later became very poor and had to worry about where their next meal would be coming from – they existed like the living dead.
-They became like pathetic dying plants because of Moon.
+They became like pathetic dying trees because of Sun Myung Moon.

 That was my motivation to undertake this book – and these women urged me to publish it as soon as possible.
-As far as I know, when they were young, all of them were wealthy.
+As far as I know, when they were young, all of them were wealthy and lived brilliant lives.

 That is why Sun Myung Moon latched on to them.
 They lost their virtue, their property and their families, and they became estranged from their children.
 Now in old age they live lonely lives.

-As I knew the process of their demise [to being virtual prisoners], I was keenly aware of an obligation and responsibility to publicize the facts.
+As I knew the cause and process of their demise [to being virtual prisoners], I was keenly aware of an obligation and responsibility to publicize the facts.

 However, on the other hand I also felt anxiety and concern.
 At that time the political situation of Korea was that it was under a military government.
 Some in powerful positions, or with authority, in the army were in communication with the church behind the scenes.
 There was no way they would permit such a publication.